tokio-rs/axum/axum/src/docs/extract.md

 1. Use `Result<T, T::Rejection>` as your extractor like shown in ["Optional extractors"](#optional-extractors).
 This works well if you're only using the extractor in a single handler.
-2. Create your own extractor that in its [`FromRequest`] implemention calls one of axum's built in extractors but returns a different response for rejections.
+2. Create your own extractor that in its [`FromRequest`] implementation calls one of axum's built in extractors but returns a different response for rejections.
 See the [customize-extractor-error] example for more details.